azeemh/alphawicks-ce/README.md

 ---

 Hopefully this README provides all necessary steps to install, set up, and run the trading system.
 Adjust the details like your API keys and webhook URL to suit your environment.

+### Flip The Script!
+People always fear that capitalists will replace people with robots...
+Replace your local capitalist with a robot...
+Perhaps now people will finally contemplate what will we do if AI robots can make money, build houses, grow food, etc?
+All this Technology means we should be living in abundance.
+If we automate a system that can grow food for everyone and deliver it to us why not do so?